UMN-LATIS/work_with_latis/jobs.markdown

 Working at the University is pretty remarkable.
 We offer a very strong [benefits](https://humanresources.umn.edu/benefits) package, including tuition subsidies, and generous retirement and healthcare benefits.
 You also get to work in an extremely dynamic and exciting environment, working with people who spend every day working to make the world a better, healthier, and safer place.
 The job pays in the $80,000 - $90,000 range.

 ## Interviews ##
+The job posting will be open until the end of February, 2020.
+We'll conduct interviews during the first two weeks of March and aim to make an offer mid-March.

 We will use two rounds of interviews.
 In the first interview, you will meet online with the members of LATIS and our partner organizations around campus to discuss the role, your previous experience, and your qualifications.
 This interview takes about 45 minutes.

 In the second interview, you will come to campus to meet with the LATIS technology architect and LATIS CIO to learn more about LATIS and discuss your interest in the mission of the College.
 This second round will take approximately 1 hour.